ifsvivek/NPTEL/README.md

 This course is instructed by Dr. Debasis Samanta.
 It covers topics from basic Java programming elements to advanced topics like multithreaded programming and Java Swing.

-## Usage

-To run the C programs, use a C compiler like gcc.
-For Java programs, use a Java compiler like javac.

 ## Contributing